 Everything sucks!
-Netflix Originals that wasted a wicked idea
+Netflix Originals that wasted an awesome idea

 At this stage in the content growth of Netflix we’re starting to see a terrible trend unfold – great ideas with a disappointing execution.
-In the past year there’s been a clusterfuck of mediocre (and worse than mediocre) Netflix Originals shows & movies that have completely missed the mark on what they appeared to initially promise.
-Here’s a ranking of nine of the worst Netflix Originals that wasted a wicked idea.
+The past couple years have seen a clusterfuck of mediocre (and worse than mediocre) Netflix Originals shows & movies that have completely missed the mark on what they appeared to initially promise.
+Here’s a ranking of nine of the worst Netflix Originals that wasted an awesome idea.

 9. Psychokinesis (2018)